Natural Gas Extraction - Hydraulic Fracturing

 EPA targets enforcement to ensure compliance with laws and regulations, with an emphasis on correcting violations with significant potential harm to human health and the environment.
 In addition to self-directed investigations, EPA receives thousands of leads and incident reports relating to oil and gas activities that could impact air or water quality.
 EPA works with state and local governments to respond to incidents, encourage diligent accident prevention, and provide effective and prompt response when emergencies occur.
 EPA's offices around the nation ("Regions" or "Regional offices") provide guidance and grants to state regulators, perform inspections, conduct enforcement actions, and issue permits and information request letters, in order to ensure that existing laws are effectively implemented.

-- National Enforcement Initiatives: Assuring energy extraction sector compliance with environmental laws
+- National Enforcement Initiative: Ensuring energy extraction activities comply with environmental laws

-- October 2000 Compliance Assistance Sector Notebook: Profile of the Oil and Gas Extraction Industry (PDF) (165 pp,1.5 MB)
+- The October 2000 Compliance Assistance Sector Notebook: Profile of the Oil and Gas Extraction Industry can be found in the EPA archive by searching for "oil gas sector notebook" Search EPA Archive

 Promoting Transparency and Conducting Outreach

 Within the federal government, EPA has played a lead role in conducting stakeholder outreach to individual citizens, communities, tribes, state and federal partners, industry, trade associations and environmental organizations that have a strong interest in the Agency's work and policies related to hydraulic fracturing and shale gas extraction.
-EPA is committed to full transparency and providing opportunities for stakeholder input on all agency actions.
+EPA is also committed to promoting informed decision making and transparency regarding chemicals and mixtures used in hydraulic fracturing activities.

 EPA Region 3 Online FOIA Reading Room - Key Documents about Mid-Atlantic Oil and Gas Extraction (Region 3 is located in Philadelphia and covering the Marcellus and Utica Shales in Pennsylvania, West Virginia, Virginia and western Maryland)